appsforartists/ambidex/readme.md

                                 // It defaults to true.
                                 false
   }
+).then(
+  (ambidex) =>  {
+                  // If you disable shouldServeImmediately, you can start the server like this: mach.serve(
+                    ambidex.stack,
+                    settings.VM_PORT || settings.PORT
                   );

-// If you disable shouldServeImmediately, you can start the server like this: mach.serve( ambidex.stack, settings.VM_PORT || settings.PORT
-);

                   // And if you need to access the Webpack instance, find it here: ambidex.webpack;

                   // Finally, if settings.ENABLE_HOT_MODULE_REPLACEMENT and shouldServeImmediately are true,
                   // you can programatically access the Webpack Dev Server instance here: ambidex.webpackDevServer;
+                }
+);
 ```